I Was Actually There

 I Was Actually There is an Australian TV documentary series created by ABC Television which first premiered on 9 July 2024.

 Description

-The documentary series explores major moments in our recent history through the eyes, ears and voices of those who witnessed them firsthand.
+The documentary series explores major moments in our recent history through the eyes, ears and voices of those who were directly involved.

 Production

 The series was created by the creators of You Can't Ask That, Kirk Docker, Aaron Smith and Jon Casimir.
 It is produced by Docker Media for the ABC.
 Docker is also the director and executive producer of the series, while Loni Cooper, Josh Schmidt and Jess Skinner serve as producers.
 A second series will premiere on 7 October 2025.

 Podcast

 A companion podcast with the same name also aired on 9 July 2024, hosted by Kirk Docker and will give an in depth interview with an individual that appears on the TV series.